Micro-volunteering can help your cause

-Micro volunteering generally refers to easy, no-commitment, cost-free actions that take less than 30 minutes to complete.
-There's usually little or no formal agreement needed before a volunteer can get started, and no expectation that the volunteer will return.
-Micro volunteering is a great way to involve those who can't afford or aren't able to commit to something longer term.
+Micro-volunteering generally refers to easy, no-commitment, cost-free actions that take less than 30 minutes to complete.
+There is usually little or no formal agreement needed before a volunteer can get started, and no expectation that the volunteer will return.
+Micro-volunteering is a way to involve those who can't afford or aren't able to commit to something longer term.

 The Institute of Volunteering Research and National Council for Voluntary Organisations (NCVO) report that demand for short-term flexible volunteering opportunities is increasing, partly because of busy, unpredictable lifestyles.
-As of 2016 there were at least 24 dedicated platforms for micro volunteering around the world — from Skills For Change in the U.S. to Collavol in Japan — according to Help from Home (a now-defunct platform for such forms of volunteering), not to mention many more organizations advertising bite-sized opportunities on their own websites.
-Youth volunteering charity vInspired, for example, allows users to search specifically for micro and one-off opportunities.
+Many organizations, such as Skills For Change, advertise bite-size opportunities on their websites.
+Youth volunteering charity vInspired allows users to search specifically for micro and one-off opportunities.

 - The potential to attract a wider diversity and greater number of people, including those who would otherwise not have the time or inclination to get involved

 - A path to longer-term volunteering—an initial taster of your work for those who may later commit

 - A way to maintain the motivation of those looking to volunteer longer term, while waiting for formal processes such as reference checks to be completed

 - A means to motivate and engage existing long-term volunteers, by offering new and different opportunities